yiisoft/files/README.md

 FileHelper::createDirectory($directory);
 ```

-Create a new directory with the permission to be set:
+Create a directory, and set permission specified:

 ```php
 use \Yiisoft\Files\FileHelper;